 Where to Get Filet Mignon

-I’ve bought filet mignon from a few different sources, but my favorite has been the Wagyu Filet’s I’ve received from Snake River Farms.
-If you really want to get the best quality meat you can, I’d recommend buying your Filet Mignon from Snake River Farms.
+I've bought filet mignon from a few different sources, but my favorite has been the Wagyu Filet's I ordered online.
+It's the best quality meat you can get.

 You can also get good Filet's from your local butcher or grocery store, but pay close attention to the grade of the meat.
 I've cooked some choice grade Filet's that were ok, and prime grade is always a good choice.